RedisLabs/terraform-provider-rediscloud/docs/resources/rediscloud_subscription.md

 # Resource: rediscloud_subscription

 Creates a Subscription within your Redis Enterprise Cloud Account.
-This resource is responsible for creating subscriptions and the initial databases within that subscription.
+This resource is responsible for creating subscriptions and the dummy databases within that subscription.
 This allows Redis Enterprise Cloud to provision your databases defined in separate resources in the most efficient way.

 ~> **Note:** The creation_plan block allows the API server to create a well-optimised hardware specification for your databases in the cluster.
 Before creating a subscription, specify how many databases you want to have and the attributes that your databases will use.
-The provider will create the initial databases with properties specified in the block, those databases will be deleted after creating the subscription.
+The provider will create the dummy databases with properties specified in the block, those databases will be deleted after creating the subscription.
 Next, the databases defined as separate resources will be attached to the subscription.
 This allows the API server to determine an optimised hardware specification for your databases in the cluster.